fuzziqersoftware/newserv/README.md

     * `$where` (game server only): Shows your current floor number and coordinates.
 Mainly useful for debugging.

 * Debugging commands
     * `$debug` (game server only): Enable or disable debug.
-You need the DEBUG permission in your user license to use this command.
+You need the DEBUG flag in your user account to use this command.
 Enabling debug does a few things:
         * You'll see in-game messages from the server when you take certain actions, like killing an enemy in BB.
         * You'll see the rare seed value and floor variations when you join a game.
         * You'll be placed into the highest available slot in lobbies and games instead of the lowest, unless you're joining a BB solo-mode game.